Machine Text Detectors are Membership Inference Attacks: Quantifying Transferability between MIAs and Machine Text Detection

 \paragraph{Membership Inference.} We evaluate \textbf{MIAs} on the MIMIR dataset \citep{duan2024membership}, which is a large-scale MIA benchmark consisting of \textbf{5 domains}\footnote{To compare the two tasks under a common condition, we focus on textual domains as in machine text detection.
 See Appendix \ref{full_table_mia_detection} for full results on MIAs, including technical domains: GitHub and DM Mathematics.} included in the Pile \citep{gao2020pile800gbdatasetdiverse}: Wikipedia (knowledge), Pile CC (general web), PubMed Central and ArXiv (academic), HackerNews (dialogue).
 Members and non-members are sampled from the training and test sets of the Pile, respectively and 13-gram filtering is used to ensure no leakage.
 We target the \textsc{Pythia} suite: \textbf{5 models} of \textsc{Pythia} \citep{pmlr-v202-biderman23a} with 160M, 1.4B, 2.8B, 6.7B, and 12B parameters.

-\paragraph{Machine Text Detection.} To evaluate the performance of the methods on \textbf{machine text detection}, we utilize the RAID dataset \citep{dugan-etal-2024-raid}, which is a large-scale detection benchmark consisting of generated text and human-written text in \textbf{8 domains}: Wikipedia and News (knowledge), Abstracts (academic), Recipes (instructions), Reddit (dialogue), Poetry (creative), Books (narrative), Reviews (opinions), as well as \textbf{5 models}: 1 \citep{openai2024gpt4technicalreport} as closed-source models.
+\paragraph{Machine Text Detection.} To evaluate the performance of the methods on \textbf{machine text detection}, we use the RAID dataset \citep{dugan-etal-2024-raid}, which is a large-scale detection benchmark consisting of generated text and human-written text in \textbf{8 domains}: Wikipedia and News (knowledge), Abstracts (academic), Recipes (instructions), Reddit (dialogue), Poetry (creative), Books (narrative), Reviews (opinions), and \textbf{5 models}: GPT-2-XL \citep{radford2019language}, MPT-30B-Chat \citep{MosaicML2023Introducing}, LLaMA-2-70B-Chat \citep{touvron2023llama2openfoundation} as open-source models and ChatGPT \citep{chatgpt} and GPT-4 \citep{openai2024gpt4technicalreport} as closed-source models.

-\paragraph{Evaluation Measures.} To assess the empirical transferability, we compute the performance ranking of all methods on both tasks using \textbf{AUROC} score and report the Spearman's rank correlation coefficient to judge how closely the two rankings match each other.
+\paragraph{Evaluation Measures.} To assess the empirical transferability, we compute the performance ranking of all methods on both tasks using the \textbf{AUROC} score and report \textbf{Spearman's rank correlation} coefficient to judge how closely the two rankings match each other\footnote{Our proof simply states that the optimal statistic is identical for both tasks—not that the absolute performance is correlated.
+Our theoretical contribution is meant to provide intuition as to why the relative rankings of methods are preserved, but it is important to stress that one result does not directly imply the other.}.
 A high rank correlation implies that the state-of-the-art metrics for one task will perform at or near state-of-the-art on the other.
+Here, we use AUROC for both tasks, as it reflects a method's overall performance and provides a more reliable measure of transferability than metrics based on a single threshold.